ocular-d/openapi-guide/docs/style-guide/descriptions.md

 and they can be added to almost every element of an API.
 As such, they need to be user-friendly and add value, because users will use them to understand your API.

-In most cases, for example, the description of the Data API method shouldn't say "Content API." — while your naming should be informative, most readers are reading your descriptions because they want more information than the names themselves provide.
+In most cases, for example, the description of the Data API method shouldn't say "Content API."
+While your naming should be informative, most readers are reading your descriptions because they want more information than the names themselves provide.

 Here's a few best practices you can follow to create awesome API descriptions.
 You can use it as a checklist.